About Susan K. Eggum

 Professional & Community Activities

-- Since 2006, annually awarded Super Lawyer designation among all Oregon practitioners for Business and Employment Litigation.
+- Since 2006 through 2024, annually awarded Super Lawyer designation among all Oregon practitioners for Business and Employment Litigation.

 - Member, Oregon State Bar Member, Multnomah Bar Association, Lane County Bar Association